Loading calculators...

 Fetching calculator categories and tools for this section.

-Estimate daily kilocalories for adult inpatients using Mifflin–St Jeor resting metabolic rate, then multiply by an illustrative illness stress factor and a low hospital activity factor (bed rest, chair, or limited ward ambulation).
-The page also shows a 25–30 kcal/kg/day rule-of-thumb band for comparison in lectures.
-This is not indirect calorimetry, not the Penn State equation, and not for writing enteral or parenteral orders.
-More calculators: medical & health.
+Estimate daily kilocalories for adult inpatients using Mifflin–St Jeor resting metabolic rate, then multiply by illustrative illness stress and low hospital activity factors.
+Shows kcal/kg and a 25–30 kcal/kg/day comparison band.
+Not indirect calorimetry, Penn State, or enteral/parenteral prescribing—pair with maintenance fluids and dietitian protocols for real orders.

 Estimated energy (teaching)